nus-cs2103-AY2324S1/ip/docs/README.md

 Here are the matching tasks in your list with its correct corresponding index numbers:
 1.[T][] Read Book
 ```
-Note:- The Index number displayed in the chatbot response will correspond to the actual index number of the task in the full list
+Note - The Index number displayed in the chatbot response will correspond to the actual index number of the task in the full list